 NOTE: If you enter a motor vehicle, or building of any type, even if it is not occupied, and steal anything that could be construed as a weapon, the law says you have committed armed burglary.
 The crime is treated just as if you had the weapon when you entered the vehicle or building.
-Armed burglary is a fist-degree felony punishable by life in prison.
-The stolen weapon could be a pocketknife, a box cutter, a baseball bat, or a screwdriver.
-It need not be a gun or a large knife.
+Armed burglary is a 1st degree felony punishable by life in prison.
+The stolen weapon could be a pocketknife, a box cutter, a baseball bat, a screwdriver, etc. It doesn't have to be a gun or a large knife.